The NIH Almanac

 Translational Gerontology Branch (TGB) The research efforts of TGB are focused on improving the health and wellbeing of the elderly population through epidemiological, clinical, and basic research programs, with a special emphasis on longitudinal observations and intervention studies.
 The TGB is investigating and developing novel strategies and interventions to support healthy aging and the prevention, or delay, of functional decline and age-related diseases.
 The main research goals of the TGB are to: 1) translate discoveries made from human and model organisms to the basic biology (and vice versa), mainstreaming the “bench to bedside to bench” approach; 2) explore and identify the underlying molecular mechanisms responsible for the functional decline that occurs with age, and 3) develop and test interventions to delay aging processes.

 DEA manages NIA's grants and training policies and procedures, including oversight of grants and contract administration, scientific review, and committee management functions.
 It serves as primary liaison for NIA with the NIH Office of Extramural Research and with other Institutes that share research interests.
 NIA's extramural training programs, career development programs, small business initiatives, and other special programs are managed by DEA.
 The Division handles scientific integrity and ethical questions in research and manages the National Advisory Council on Aging.

 The Scientific Review Branch (SRB) conducts initial peer review of specific research applications assigned to the NIA.
 These include applications for Centers, program projects, scientific meetings, and training and career development as well as applications responding to initiatives published by NIA.
-External peer reviewers selected from the grant community conduct reviews.
+External peer reviewers conduct the reviews.